 The most important synonyms used should occur, but much more important is information and content that leads to a click.

 As a practical example, a trash can is also a waste container, but the statistical analysis of all queries shows that the site (kitchen, bathroom, etc.) and volume (40L or 60L) have the highest search intent.
 So this is information that must be presented directly in any case.
 Another example: If a “dinghy” only hides as a keyword that it is suitable for 4 people, the right customer will not recognize it as a relevant product and shortlisted.

 The biggest mistake is to only go traffic and forget relevant content.

 Bullet Points are a kind of extended title.
 Often, people tend not to re-read content.
-When I click on short titles, I rarely assume that it will be longer after the click.
+When I click on short titles, I rarely assume that it will be long after the click.
 Bullet points in and of themselves have to explain succinctly what a product has and why that is good and in which application it helps me.
-More customers do not need.
-The bullet points are then a help, but only on the desktop.
+More customers do not need it.
+The bullet points then help, but only on the desktop.
 Mobile, they are “hidden” at the very bottom and therefore not really relevant as a source of information.